 A widespread set of Slavic words (Polish, Russian pot "sweat") is from Old Church Slavonic potu, related to peku "heat," cognate with Latin coquere.

 The Old English noun became Middle English swote, but later altered to the current form under the influence of the verb.
 Sweat of (one's) brow as a symbol of toil is from Genesis iii.19.
 Sweat equity is from 1968.
-Colloquial no sweat "no problem" attested from 1963.
+Colloquial no sweat "no problem" is attested by 1953, said to be originally U.S. military jargon from the Korean War.